bprinty/auora/docs/guide/README.md

 Although actions will commonly wrap communication with an external service (i.e. REST API), they don't have to.
 They can also be either **syncronous** or **asynchronous**.

-Since actions can be complex and change state in many different ways, and accordingly provide guardrails around state changes throughout the lifecycle of an action.
+Since actions can be complex and change state in many different ways, Auora provides guardrails around state changes throughout the lifecycle of an action.
 Here is a diagram detailing execution flow during an action:

 <img id="action-flow" :src="$withBase('/action-flow.png')" width="600px" alt="Action Flow" />

-The diagram above is pretty busy, but fully captures what happens as an action is executed.
+The diagram above fully captures what happens as an action is executed.
 The imporant takeaway from this diagram is that actions **wrap state updates in transactions** so that errors that occur in the middle of action execution trigger a rollback to the previous state.

 ### Defining Actions